robtweed/ewd.js/README.md

 ## Acknowledgements

+Many thanks to:
-Many thanks to Christopher Edwards (christopher.edwards@krminc.com) for his work on Node Inspector integration which has been adapted and included in EWD.js (build 67 and later).
+   Christopher Edwards (christopher.edwards@krminc.com) for his work on Node Inspector integration which has been adapted and included in EWD.js (build 67 and later).

-Thanks also to Ward De Backer for numerous functional additions
+   Ward De Backer for numerous functional additions

+   Mike Clayton for the original design of the UpStart files, and for help identifying many bugs over the years!

+   David Wicksell for his ongoing work on the NodeM interface for GT.M

 ## Installing EWD.js